rackerlabs/design-system/_component_design/selector-strip.md

 Consider the following best practices when you construct a selector strip:

 - A selector strip can be used as an input or a control.
 As an input, a selector strip provides data entry fields based on the option selected.
-As a control, a selector strip option can change the view of a graph to show daily, weekly, or monthly data.
+As a control, a selector strip option can change the view and orientation of information on a page.
+For example, selector strip options can change a graph to show daily, weekly, or monthly data.
 - For single select strips, one option is selected by default.
-- A selector strip should contain no greater than seven options.
+- A selector strip should contain no more than seven options.
 It is important to balance the length of the option labels with the number of options listed.
 - Use short option labels (for example, three words maximum and up to 10 characters) so that the number of options can fit horizontally on a small screen.
 - If they are commonly understood, use abbreviations.
 For example, on a credit card selector strip the user understands that *AmEx* stands for *American Express*.
+- A selector strip should not wrap.
+- Do not use a selector strip to trigger an action.
+If you need multiple triggers alongside each other, consider a [button bar]({{site.baseurl}}/components/simple-buttons.html) or a [button set]({{site.baseurl}}/components/button-bar.html).

 {% endcolumn %}